sakhezech/listok/README.md

   -^, --above ABOVE
 ```

-- `--filter` will filter for todos with the provided substring.
+- `--filter` will filter for notes with the provided substring.
-- `--above` will filter for todos with the priority level equal or above the provided.
+- `--above` will filter for notes with the priority level equal or above the provided.

 Priority levels (`weights` in configuration) are a mapping of substrings to integers.
 If the substring is in the name of the task, then the task gets that priority level.